 If it’s in keeping with your brand, ask yourself how you can do the same.

 15. Mochi Foods

-Mochi Foods is a gluten-free, Hawaiian food maker that creates pancake mixes, breads, waffles, and more which use rice flour instead of wheat.
+Mochi Foods is a gluten-free Hawaiian food maker that creates pancake mixes, breads, waffles, and other offerings that use rice flour instead of wheat.